mgonto/restangular/README.md

 You can now Override HTTP Methods.
 You can set here the array of methods to override.
 All those methods will be sent as POST and Restangular will add an X-HTTP-Method-Override header with the real HTTP method we wanted to do.

 #### setJsonp
+Typical web browsers prohibit requesting data from a server in a different domain (same-origin policy).
+JSONP or "JSON with padding" is a communication technique used in JavaScript programs running in web browsers to get around this.

+For JSONP to work, a server must know how to reply with JSONP-formatted results.
+JSONP does not work with JSON-formatted results.
+The JSONP parameters passed as arguments to a script are defined by the server.

-By setting this value to true, both `get` and `getList` will be performed using JSonp instead of the regular GET.
+By setting the value of setJsonp to true, both `get` and `getList` will be performed using JSonp instead of the regular GET.

 You will need to add the 'JSON_CALLBACK' string to your URLs (see [$http.jsonp](http://docs.angularjs.org/api/ng.$http#methods_jsonp)).
 You can use `setDefaultRequestParams` to accomplish this:
 ```javascript